vespperhq/docs/docs/02-Getting started/01-Setup Vespper.md

 6. Update these variables:

-   - `SLACK_BOT_TOKEN`, `SLACK_APP_TOKEN` and `SLACK_SIGNING_SECRET` - These variables are needed in order to talk to Merlinn on Slack.
-Please follow [this guide](https://github.com/merlinn-co/merlinn/tree/main/config/slack/README.md) to create a new Slack app in your organization.
+   - `SLACK_BOT_TOKEN`, `SLACK_APP_TOKEN` and `SLACK_SIGNING_SECRET` - These variables are needed in order to talk to Vespper on Slack.
+Please follow [this guide](https://github.com/vespper-co/vespper/tree/main/config/slack/README.md) to create a new Slack app in your organization.

    - `HASHICORP_VAULT_ROOT_TOKEN` and `HASHICORP_VAULT_UNSEAL_TOKEN` - These variables are used to manage your secrets.
 You should obtain them from the JSON you've downloaded at step 3. `root_token`=`HASHICORP_VAULT_ROOT_TOKEN`, `keys_base64`=`HASHICORP_VAULT_UNSEAL_TOKEN`

-   - (Optional) `SMTP_CONNECTION_URL` - This variable is needed in order to invite new members to your Merlinn organization via email and allow them to use the bot.
-It's not mandatory if you just want to test Merlinn and play with it.
+   - (Optional) `SMTP_CONNECTION_URL` - This variable is needed in order to invite new members to your Vespper organization via email and allow them to use the bot.
+It's not mandatory if you just want to test Vespper and play with it.
 If you do want to send invites to your team members, you can use a service like SendGrid/Mailgun.
 Should follow this pattern: `smtp://username:password@domain:port`.

 7. Launch the project:
    ```bash
    docker compose up -d
    ```

 That's it.
-You should be able to visit Merlinn's dashboard in http://localhost:5173.
+You should be able to visit Vespper's dashboard in http://localhost:5173.
 Simply create a user **(with the same e-mail as the one in your Slack user)** and start to configure your organization.

 The next steps are to configure your organization a bit more (connect incident management tools, build a knowledge base, etc).
 Head over to the [Configure & connect](../02-Getting%20started/02-Configure%20&%20connect.md) section.

-### Updating Merlinn 🧙‍♂️
+### Updating Vespper 🧙‍♂️

 1. Pull the latest changes: